patk80/Noel-s-Fun-Facts-Replication/README.md

 **URL:** https://patk80.github.io/Noel-s-Fun-Facts-Replication/

-**Description:** A UI recreation of https://noel.fun created using only HTML and CSS.
+**Description:** A UI recreation of a site I found online (https://noel.fun).
 I wanted to challenge myself to build a more complex web page just by looking at it.
+Created with HTML and CSS.

 ## Screenshot of Noel's Fun Facts (https://noel.fun) website: